roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 ### Delve Spells

 Before we go any further, this section is here to try to make it very clear:  you just can't take more than 5 delve spells.

-You don't want they stuck in your hand, and you just can't fuel them all.
+You don't want them stuck in your hand, and you just can't fuel them all.
 5 is the sweet spot.
 Sometimes you will see a single Treasure Cruise in a sideboard slot on some lists with 2 Trespass in the main - you are supposed to take the Trespass out.

 #### Turns Package